Bonfire Night: Officers respond to 'large groups of youths' throwing fireworks

 What measures are in place to combat Bonfire Night disorder?

-As part of Operation Crackle, officers in Edinburgh have revealed the city’s dispersal zones, which became enforceable from 2pm on Friday, November 1, until midnight on November 5.
+As part of Operation Crackle, officers in Edinburgh revealed the city’s dispersal zones, which became enforceable from 2pm on Friday, November 1, until midnight on November 5.

 Glasgow City Council, which previously announced it would implement firework control zones, missed the deadline for introducing the legislation ahead of Bonfire Night.